LASOR: Learning Accurate 3D Human Pose and Shape Via Synthetic Occlusion-Aware Data and Neural Mesh Rendering: Conclusions

 \section{Conclusions}

-In this paper, we propose a new framework that synthesizes occlusion-aware silhouette and 2D keypoints representations to overcome data scarcity when regressing the human pose and shape, which proves to work well on inter-person occlusions as well as other occlusion cases.
+\IEEEPARstart{I}{n} this paper, we propose a new framework that synthesizes occlusion-aware silhouette and 2D keypoints representation to overcome data scarcity when regressing the human pose and shape, which proves to work well on inter-person occlusions as well as other occlusion cases.
 Differentiable rendering is integrated to enable silhouette supervision on the fly, contributing to higher accuracy in the pose and shape estimation.
 A new method for synthesizing keypoints-and-silhouette-driven data in panoramic viewpoints is presented to increase viewpoint diversity on top of existing dataset.
-Experimental results demonstrate that thanks to these strategies, the proposed framework is among the start-of-the-art methods on the 3DPW in terms of pose accuracy and evidently outperforms the rank-1 method in terms of shape accuracy.
+Thanks to these strategies, the experimental results demonstrate that the proposed framework is among the start-of-the-art methods on the 3DPW and 3DPW-Crowd datasets in terms of pose accuracy.
+Although it is unfair to compare with these methods using paired training data, the proposed method evidently outperforms Mesh Transformer \cite{lin2021end-to-end}, 3DCrowdNet \cite{choi20213dcrowdnet} and ROMP \cite{ROMP} in terms of shape estimation.
 Top performance is also achieved on SSP-3D in terms of human shape estimation accuracy.
-The occlusion-aware synthetic data generation strategy, neural-mesh-renderer-enabled silhouette supervision and viewpoint augmentation strategy can be applied to various other 3D human pose and shape estimation approaches to improve the overall performance of the community.
+The occlusion-aware synthetic data generation strategy, neural-mesh-renderer-enabled silhouette supervision and viewpoint augmentation strategy can be also applied to other approaches for 3D human pose and shape estimation to improve the overall performance of the community.

-\textbf{Future work.} Our occlusion-aware method can be extended to the crowded people case.
+\textbf{Future Work.} Our occlusion-aware method can be extended to the crowded people case.
 Video information can also be considered to obtain more consistent and accurate human pose and shape.
 Additionally, compared with other methods, limited training data is used for now.
-In the next step, more datasets like Human3.6M will be added in the training procedure to train the model.
+In the next step, more datasets like Human3.6M and COCO can be added in the training procedure to train the model.